openshift-instruqt/instruqt/instruqt-tracks/serverless-camel-k-basic/01-step1/assignment.md

 ```
 kamel init hello.java
 ```

-Go to the **Visual Editor** tab, under the folder:
+Click [button label="Visual Editor" background="#6c5ce7" ](tab-1) to look at the source code generated, and find the file under the folder:
  - `/root/camel-basic`

-Inspect the contents of source code generated.

 > [!IMPORTANT]
 > Click the circle arrow `↻` in the visual editor tab to refresh the view if you don't see the newly created file listed.